Permanence properties of $F$-injectivity: Abstract

 \section{Abstract}

 We prove that $F$-injectivity localizes, descends under faithfully flat homomorphisms, and ascends under flat homomorphisms with Cohen--Macaulay and geometrically $F$-injective fibers, all for arbitrary Noetherian rings of prime characteristic.
 As a consequence, we show that the $F$-injective locus is open on most rings arising in arithmetic and geometry.
-Furthermore, we prove that over an algebraically closed field of positive characteristic, generic projection hypersurfaces associated to normal projective varieties are weakly normal, and generic projection hypersurfaces associated to suitably embedded smooth projective varieties of low dimension are even $F$-pure, and hence $F$-injective.
-The former result proves a conjecture of Bombieri and Andreotti--Holm, and the latter result is the positive characteristic analogue of a theorem of Doherty.
+As a geometric application, we prove that over an algebraically closed field of characteristic $p > 3$, generic projection hypersurfaces associated to suitably embedded smooth projective varieties of dimension $\le 5$ are $F$-pure, and hence $F$-injective.
+This geometric result is the positive characteristic analogue of a theorem of Doherty.